 Now, imagine you took these 22 players and sat them down on a Monday and told them they would be playing Nebraska on Saturday.
 They need to do whatever they need to do and, oh, by the way, there is no coaching staff.
 Could you imagine what the result would be?
 At times you might see something that resembled football but, in general, it would look chaotic.
 Despite having similar player talent, Nebraska would absolutely pummel them.
 Why?
 The quality of coaching at Nebraska will enable them to play as a team and within the context and vision of how they execute their offense and defense.
 Our team, without any clear vision, concept, or plan for offense and defense would likely look like 11 individuals who are not on the same page – which is what they are.

 Now, imagine you took a group of talented programmers with similar levels of experience and understanding and did the same thing – tackle a complicated system to design, build, and maintain.
 Software development is a team sport and without an experienced leader or coach with a clear vision who can get the team performing together and within the constraints of the design of the system, you will get a system that looks like it contained the designs and ideas of everyone on the team – chaos.

 Not every football coach can be successful at every level of football.
-The higher the level (midget to professional), the more capable the coach and coaching staff needs to be to get the most out of their talent and to compete.
+The higher the level (youth to professional), the more capable the coach and coaching staff needs to be to get the most out of their talent and to compete.
 The same is true with software systems.
-As systems become more complex, there are more requirements for discipline, organization, depth of understanding of key concepts, experience, and attention to details by the technical leadership.
+As systems become more complex, there are more requirements for discipline, organization, depth of understanding of key concepts, experience, and attention to detail by the technical leadership.